13.6.19

 Pan Pastel with alcohol & brush to block in basic underpainting

-that has stained the UART paper
+That has stained the UART paper

 Building layers of pastel over underpainting.